 Sec.
 1 – The full membership of the STL FEB will meet no less than three times during the fiscal year.
-Special meetings of the STL FEB may be held on call by the Chair.
+Special meetings of the STL FEB may be held by the Chair.

 Sec.
 2 – The STL FEB Executive Council will meet no less than five times a year, except in those months when the full Board meets.

 Sec.
 3 – Members present will constitute a quorum for transaction of business at any meeting of the STL FEB.

 Sec.
 1 – The Chair of the STL FEB may establish and dissolve Councils and Committees as deemed necessary to carry out the STL FEB Strategic Action Plan.